Pyrus277/Coding_Projects/README.md

 Small project that looks at time series sales data.
 Touches on some key areas of data analysis including:
 #### - Pandas Functions - For wranging data, resampling, and grouping
 #### - Hypothesis Testing - Means testing with scipy.stats, p-value interpretation
-#### - Data Visualization - Use of subplots and different visualization types to reveal insights.
+#### - Data Visualization - Use of subplots and different visualization types to reveal insights

 ## VineClime